 Q: Are there 'bike only' Ferries this year?

 A: The bike only ferry only happens when the stars align and there is an extra boat in the water for Washington State ferry systems.
 This is highly unlikely to ever happen again due to many restrictions and new federal regulations.
-Your Chilly Hilly registration includes the ferry fee for specified sailings only.
+Your Chilly Hilly registration includes the ferry fee for four specified sailings only.
 You must have your Chilly Hilly bib number visible to board the ferry.
 Click here for specified sailings.
 Your number is based on whether you registered for a Seattle or Bainbridge start.
 Your Bainbridge bib will not allow you entrance to the ferry, you will need to go and pay for your own ticket.

 Q: Where is the start line for the ride?

 A: If you are starting on the Seattle side, the ride starts when you get off the ferry.
 From the Bainbridge Island side, the ride starts on Winslow Way at the end of the ferry off loading ramp.
 For other start line details see the Ride Details page.

 Q: Do both riders on a tandem need to register for the ride?

 A: Yes, for services and liability reasons both riders must each complete and sign a registration form.
 Your fee is per rider, not per bike.
 Same for kids on tag-alongs.

 Q: Do I need a ferry ticket to get to Bainbridge Island?

 A: If you are a Seattle side registered rider, your bib number is your ticket for the ferry times that support the ride.
 It is only valid for four ferries, please see Ride Details page for updates.
 If you have registered for Bainbridge packet pickup and you are on the Seattle side, you need to purchase your own ticket.
 Numbers will indicate whether your ferry fee has been included.

 Q: Do I have to belong to the Cascade Bicycle Club to go on this ride?